BlogHow to Raise a Strata Dispute Without Making Enemies of Your Neighbours

 Building a Dispute-Resistant Community

 The best strata committees actively work to prevent disputes before they start.
-Strategies that work include clear, well-drafted by-laws that set expectations upfront, a welcome pack for new residents explaining building rules and culture, regular communication from the committee about building matters, a transparent and responsive complaint-handling process, and social events that build relationships between residents — people are far less likely to have bitter disputes with neighbours they know personally.
+Strategies that work include clear, well-drafted by-laws that set expectations upfront, a welcome pack for new residents explaining building rules and culture, regular communication from the committee about building matters, a transparent and responsive complaint-handling process, and social events that build relationships between residents.
+People are far less likely to have bitter disputes with neighbours they know personally.

-How UnitBuddy Helps
+How UnitBuddy fits

 UnitBuddy's building wellness assessment includes governance indicators that reflect how well a building manages disputes.
-Buildings with responsive committees, clear by-laws, and effective communication score higher — because good governance correlates directly with resident satisfaction and property value.
+Buildings with responsive committees, clear by-laws, and effective communication score higher, because good governance correlates directly with resident satisfaction and property value.